-Rationale & Career Options: Today, there is an increased demand for students with CRM skills.
-This demand will increase as globilization (intensified cultural interconnections) continues to reach all corners of the globe.
-Students who are trained in Cultural Resource Management (CRM) are currently employed by international organizations (i.e., U.N.), government agencies, corporations, historical/cultural associations, and non-governmental organizations (NGOs).
-A CRM certificate program will significantly improve the marketability of BYU-Hawaii students in both Asia and Oceania.
-In our globilized world, humans are increasingly concerned about the destructions of their physical environment as well as their cultural resources (cultural materials, languages, performances, artistic designs, indigenous knowledge and practices, etc).
-Cultural Resource Management (CRM) is an area of Applied Anthropology, which focuses on the use of anthropological knowledge and methodologies to preserve and protect cultural resources.
-A CRM certificate program at BYU-Hawaii will provide students with the theoretical and practical background to successfully work within the area of Cultural Resource Management (CRM) in Asia and Oceania.
+Rationale & Career Options: Today, there is an increased demand for students with skills in Applied Anthropology.
+This demand will increase as globalization (intensified cultural interconnections) continues to reach all corners of the globe.
+Students who are trained in Applied Anthropology are currently employed by international organizations (i.e., U.N.), government agencies, corporations, historical/cultural associations, and non-governmental organizations (NGOs).
+An Applied Anthropology certificate program will significantly improve the marketability of BYU-Hawaii students in both Asia and Oceania.
+In our globalized world, individuals with intercultural insight and applied anthropological skills will make valuable contributions in educational and economic development, global health, international relations, human rights, and cultural conservation.